opentok/opentok-rtc/README.md

    * *Answer URL* -- Add the public address for the /forward endpoint of your OpenTok demo server.
      This is the webhook callback URL that Plivo calls when a call starts.
-(In response, the OpenTok Demo server responds with XML that includes the phone number to dial.
+(In response, the OpenTok Demo server responds with XML that includes the phone number to dial.)
 You must run OpenTok Demo on a publicly available URL -- you cannot test the dial-out code using localhost.
+For example, set this URL to `https://yourappdomain.com/forward`.

    * *Answer Method* -- Set this to GET.

+   * *Hangup URL* -- Add the public address for the /hang-up endpoint of your OpenTok demo server.
+     This is the webhook callback URL that Plivo calls when a call ends.
+You must run OpenTok Demo on a publicly available URL -- you cannot test the dial-out code using localhost.
+For example, set this URL to `https://yourappdomain.com/hang-up`.

+   * *Hangup Method* -- Set this to GET.

 4. Create a new Plivo [endpoint](https://manage.plivo.com/endpoint/).
 Assign it a username and password, and assign the endpoint to the Plivo application you created.